TunnelBear Review: Quick Expert Summary

 TunnelBear is good for streaming — it supports streaming across all of its 5,000+ servers in 47 countries.

 All in all, TunnelBear has really good streaming support.
-I was able to watch content on Netflix, Hulu, and Amazon Prime Video, and my colleague in the UK was able to watch BBC iPlayer.
+It works consistently with Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
 Unfortunately, TunnelBear doesn’t work with Disney+ and ESPN+.

 TunnelBear is great for torrenting — it allows P2P traffic in all locations, but it recommends connecting to a server in Canada, the US, UK, Romania, the Netherlands, Germany, or Sweden if you encounter problems downloading files in other countries.